 Ms. Flynn was appointed as Finance Director of Falcon Oil & Gas Australia Ltd in January 2017.
 Ms. Flynn is also Chief Financial Officer of Falcon Oil & Gas Ltd., the parent company of Falcon Oil & Gas Australia Ltd. Anne joined the Falcon Group in September 2014 as Group Financial Controller with responsibility for the Group's Dublin, Hungarian, Australian and South African finance and commercial functions following over three years in a managerial role with Adobe Systems Inc. Prior to Adobe, she worked with PwC Dublin and PwC New York for six years.
-Anne is a member of Chartered Accountants Ireland.
+Ms. Flynn is a Fellow of the Institute of Chartered Accountants in Ireland.